geneontology/noctua-annotation-base/changelog/release/noctua-form-1.md

 - Clone Evidence
 - Easily switch user groups while creating annotations and populating assigned by evidence annotation
-- Links to other workbenches from the Noctua Form
+- Links to other workbenches from the Form Editor

 ### Changed